 Students receiving financial aid can expect one-half of their award to be credited to their account each semester.
 Any balance due to the student after charges owed SUNYIT have been satisfied is refunded to the student as the funds arrive on campus.
-Refund checks cannot be issued to Freshmen until 30 days into the semester.
-Work study students will be paid on a bi-weekly basis for the work accomplished during the previous pay period and therefore, these funds cannot be credited to the student's semester bill.
+Federal College Work-Study students will be paid on a bi-weekly basis for the work accomplished during the previous pay period and therefore, these funds cannot be credited to the student's semester bill.